 Is Finetwork roaming included in the EU?

 Yes.
-Within the European Union, plus Iceland, Liechtenstein, and Norway, Finetwork applies "roam like at home": you use your minutes, SMS, and data from your Spanish plan at the same price as at home, with no surcharges.
-You should only review the fair use policy if your plan includes a lot of data.
+Within the European Union, plus Iceland, Liechtenstein, and Norway, Finetwork applies "roam like at home": you use your minutes, SMS, and gigabytes from your Spanish plan at the same price as at home, without surcharges.
+You only need to review the fair use policy if your plan includes a lot of data.

 How much does Finetwork roaming cost outside Europe?

 It depends on the zone and changes frequently.
-Pay-as-you-go data usually costs several euros per MB, and roaming bundles are around 10-30 € depending on the gigabytes.
-Consult the official operator website for exact data before traveling, as rates are updated often.
+Pay-per-use data usually costs several euros per MB, and roaming bundles offer a fixed price for the contracted gigabytes, always depending on the zone.
+Consult the official operator's website for the exact data before traveling, as rates are updated frequently.

-How do I deactivate roaming on Finetwork?
+How do I deactivate roaming in Finetwork?

 Can I use an eSIM with my Finetwork SIM card?